robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

    the possible library or resource file name.
 The pattern is case, space, and underscore insensitive, and it supports `simple patterns`_ with :code:`*` and :code:`?` as wildcards.

-:opt:`FOR`
-   Remove all passed iterations from `for loops`_ except the last one .

-:opt:`WUKS`
-   Remove all failing keywords inside BuiltIn_ keyword :name:`Wait Until Keyword Succeeds` except the last one.

 Examples::